Septic, Productivity, Operations, Technician Tips

 • Choose a business name

-• Select your business structure (e.g. sole proprietorship or limited liability company)
+• Select your business structure (e.g., sole proprietorship or limited liability company)

-• Set septic tank services pricing
+• Set your septic tank services pricing

 • Establish an organizational chart